Zabrimus/jonglisto-ng/README.md

 * organize channels.conf via drag and drop
 * organize epgd channelmap.conf via drag and drop, if epgd database is configured
 * easily execute SVDRP commands on one VDR instance
+* create cronjob like jobs (shell command or svdrp commands are possible)

 ### minimal requirement
 * one VDR instance without any plugin. jonglisto-ng uses mainly only SVDRP commands.